tuzzy08/tuzzy08/README.md

 -->

 ### 👋 David Lawrence
-A software developer, Technical writer with experience in the development and deployment of applications and services.
+A software developer, Technical writer, with experience in the development and deployment of cloud native applications and services that scale.
 Currently foraging blockchain technology and smart contracts👨‍💻.

 - 🔭 I’m currently working with Solidity, Nodejs, NextJS, NestJS.
 - 🌱 I’m currently learning ...Blockchain, Solidity